martn2023/github-talent-finder-data-engineering/README.md

 # II.
 What I built/New tech used:
 ## 1. Fully cloud-based ETL pipeline (80%)
 ### Extraction
 Separate processes each calls different GitHub APIs to ingest data about recently updated repos and their owners' profiles.
-Runs said scripts in __Google Cloud Function__ instead of a local machine i.e. no downtime from machine crashes, power outages, or internet disruptions.
+Runs said scripts in __Google Cloud Run__ instead of a local machine i.e. no downtime from machine crashes, power outages, or internet disruptions.

 Stores passwords and API keys in secure and scalable ways using __Google Cloud Secret Manager__ instead of ad hoc environment attributes.
 <br>